Skip to main content

 Step 3: Configure Tool

 • Tool Description: Describe when and how the Agent should use this tool.
+This helps the Agent understand when to invoke it.

 • Tool Start Message: Customize what the user sees or hears when the tool runs.